Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Further discussion

-with $a(t)$ being a non-negative function, we can apply Theorem~\ref{thm:quantum_correlation} to the state $\rho$.
-Then, the state $\rho$ has a finite quantum correlation length, and the entanglement clustering is also satisfied.
-The same discussion can be also applied to the WYD skew information $\mathcal{I}_{\rho}^{(\alpha)}(K)$ and the quantum Fisher information $\mathcal{F}_{\rho} (K) $ due to their concavities~\footnote{The concavity of the WYD skew information has been proved in the celebrated Wigner-Yanase-Dyson-Lieb theorem~\cite{LIEB1973267,Hansen2006}.
-The concavity of quantum Fisher information can be easily proved from the convex roof expression~\eqref{def_quantum_Fisher_convex_roof} which has been proved in~\cite{toth2013extremal,yu2013quantum}.}.
-Note that if the state $\rho$ includes extremely low-temperature states, e.g., $\int_{t_0}^\infty a(t) \tr(e^{-t H})\approx 1$ with $t_0\approx \orderof{n}$, the state $\rho$ is similar to low-temperature Gibbs states and the quantum correlation length may become large.
+with $a(z)$ being a non-negative function, Theorem~\ref{thm:quantum_correlation} can be applied to the state $\rho$.
+Subsequently, the state $\rho$ has a finite quantum correlation length, while the entanglement clustering is also satisfied.
+A similar discussion can be also applied to the WYD skew information $\mathcal{I}_{\rho}^{(\alpha)}(K)$ and the quantum Fisher information $\mathcal{F}_{\rho} (K) $ owing to their concavities~\footnote{The concavity of the WYD skew information has been proven through the celebrated Wigner-Yanase-Dyson-Lieb theorem~\cite{LIEB1973267,Hansen2006}.
+The concavity of the quantum Fisher information can be easily proven from the convex roof expression~\eqref{def_quantum_Fisher_convex_roof}, which has been proven in~\cite{toth2013extremal,yu2013quantum}.}.
+Herein, if the state $\rho$ includes extremely low-temperature states, for example, $\int_{\beta_0}^\infty a(z) \tr(e^{-z H})\approx 1$ with $\beta_0\approx \orderof{n}$, the state $\rho$ is similar to low-temperature Gibbs states; consequently, the quantum correlation length may become large.

-As an important class of quantum states, we consider the following density matrix characterized by a monotonically decreasing function $F(x)$:
+As an important class of quantum states, the following density matrix is considered to be characterized by a monotonically decreasing function $F(x)$: